 Clothing Recommendations for our Workshop

-September is usually a very pleasant month on the Maine coast.
-September temperatures are normally in the high sixties during the day and in the low fifties a night.
-If the fog rolls in though, or the wind begins to blow across the harbor, it can get chilly fast.
-Function is far more important than fashion here.
-It is always wise to bring a raincoat, a wool or fleece insulating layer, and a warm hat along on all of our excursions.
-Good rain gear is always fashionable in Maine!
+September is usually a pleasant time on the Maine coast.
+Mid-September temperatures are normally in the seventies during the day and in the forties a night.
+If the fog rolls in though, or if the wind blows, it can get chilly out by ocean.

 See you soon!